EWSS - Overview

 - EWSS is a subsidy paid to an employer, it will not show on payslips or in myAccount.

-A 0.5% rate of employers PRSI applies to employments that are eligible for the subsidy.
+A 0.5% rate of employers PRSI will apply to employments that are eligible for the subsidy until the end of February 2022.
 This operates as follows:

 - PRSI is to be calculated as normal via payroll e.g. on PRSI class A1.